Vehicle Code in Kentucky

-- Access the Vehicle Code
+Access the Kentucky Vehicle Code

-The Kentucky Legislature provides an online version of the Kentucky Revised Statutes (KRS), which includes vehicle codes.
+The Kentucky legislature provides an online version of the Kentucky Revised Statutes (KRS), which includes vehicle codes.
 This is beneficial because being familiar with, or at least being able to research, vehicle codes can come in handy should you need to find out about laws that pertain to the roadways or driving.

 Title XV of the KRS covers codes regarding roads, waterways, and aviation.
 You can find definitions, duties, funds, and penalties in the following chapters that relate specifically to public roads:

 - Chapter 174: Transportation Cabinet

 - Chapter 177: State and Federal Highways, Limited Access Facilities, Turnpikes, Road Bonds, Billboards, Recyclers

 - Chapter 178: Country Roads, Grade Cross Elimination

 - Chapter 179: Country Road Engineer and Maintenance of Public Roads

 - Chapter 180: State Bridges, Tunnels, and Ferries

 - Chapter 181: County and City Bridges, Tunnels, and Ferries